Erik (The Phantom of the Opera): Yeston and Kopit's Phantom

 The theatrical team of Maury Yeston (Music and Lyrics) and Arthur Kopit (Book) created a musical based on the novel, Phantom, which investors backed out of after Webber's version became a huge hit.
 In this version, Erik has spent his entire life living beneath the Opera.
 Over the years, he became possessive of the Opera, and the creative driving force for the company.
-No artistic decision is made without Gerard Carriere seeking his approval.
+All artistic decisions are made by him, with the cooperation and assistance of Gerard Carriere, who is his only contact with the outside world.

 He offers to teach Christine Daaé to sing after hearing her working in the costume shop, and falls in love with her.

 This storyline was also the basis for the 1990 miniseries starring Charles Dance, Teri Polo, and Burt Lancaster as Carriere. and the show has received over 1000 theatrical productions worldwide.

 The Canary Trainer

 In Nicholas Meyer's 1993 novel The Canary Trainer, Sherlock Holmes develops several theories as to the Phantom's identity: